Skip to Content

 France concept art EPCOT

-2023 is also a great year to visit EPCOT, especially for all the new rides and attractions in the park and many things will be finished in 2023.
-Already the France expansion is open with Remy’s Ratatouille Adventure and if you visit during the Fall, you can also check out the new fireworks show replacing Disney Harmonious.
+2024 is also a great year to visit EPCOT, especially for all the new rides and attractions in the park and pretty much everything will be finished by then.
+Already the France expansion is open with Remy’s Ratatouille Adventure and it’s two dining locations.

 Space 220 elevator EPCOT

-You can also enjoy a meal above the atmosphere at Space 220, for sure one of the most unique dining experiences at Disney World.
+You won’t want to miss the possibility of enjoying a meal above the atmosphere at Space 220, for sure one of the most unique dining experiences at Disney World.

 It’s worth coming for one of the festivals, which are always fun.
-You can go on Guardians of the Galaxy: Cosmic Rewind, not to mention seeing World Celebration potentially reopen to guests later in the year.
+You can go on Guardians of the Galaxy: Cosmic Rewind, which has quickly become one of the best rides in Disney World.

 Just make sure you understand how to use Genie Plus and Lightning Lanes since they dramatically change the way guests tour the parks.

-Sometime in 2023 World Celebration will be completely open, along with its lush gardens and the new CommuniCore Hall and CommuniCore Plaza.
-Not only that, but you’ll also be able to experience Moana: Journey of Water and the new EPCOT nighttime spectacular too.
+In 2024 World Celebration will be completely open, along with its lush gardens and the new CommuniCore Hall and CommuniCore Plaza.
+Not only that, but you’ll also be able to experience Moana: Journey of Water and the new EPCOT nighttime spectacular EPCOT Luminous.

-Those are all excellent reasons to go and if you are planning to go to Walt Disney World in 2023, and I would set aside a day for EPCOT without question.
+Those are all excellent reasons to go and if you are planning to go to Walt Disney World in 2024, and I would definitely set aside a day for EPCOT without question.

-The Summer will be a good time to visit, but if you want to be safe, wait until the Fall when it’s more likely that those new things will have debuted.
+If you want to be safe, wait until the Fall or Holiday Season when it’s more likely that everything new will have debuted.

 When with the EPCOT Expansion Project Be Completed?